darrinlallen/adflixsocial/README.md

 <img src="https://github.com/darrinlallen/adflixsocial/blob/main/src/IMG_0991.svg" width="50%" alt="Project Overview">

 Welcome to **AD FLIX**!
+After a unsuccessful career as an affiliate marketer I created Ad Flix!!
 This innovative project is designed to revolutionize the shopping experience by allowing consumers to engage with commercials in a way that informs and assists their purchasing decisions. enjoy

 ## 📜 Introduction